It has been a long road back to love.

 The beautiful thing is, so was she.

 We have pinched each other and ourselves over the last 6 months.
 Each time something happens and we take a leap of faith into the relationship, we’ve both been surprised by the ease at which we’ve grown to love each other.
 Today we frequently tell each other, we’ve never been in love like this.
 Ever.
 Two marriages for me and this is simply the best relationship (again, only six months old) I’ve ever been in.
-There are a lot of factors that might have given us the lightning-quick connection.
+There are a lot of factors that might have given us a lightning-quick connection.

 - We have both been married and divorced.